Parliamentary.ai

 Overview

 This bill aims to improve the accuracy and completeness of electoral registers in the UK by automating the registration process.
-It mandates data sharing between government bodies and registration officers to identify eligible voters and introduces penalties for non-cooperation.
+It mandates data sharing between government agencies and registration officers to identify eligible voters and introduces penalties for non-cooperation.

 Description

-• Digital Software System: A single, integrated software system will be implemented for managing electoral registers nationwide.
+• Digital System: The Secretary of State must create a single, integrated software system for managing electoral registers.

 Government Spending